MolecularMatters/raw_pdb/README.md

 ## Sponsoring or supporting RawPDB

-Please feel free to use RawPDB in a commercial application.
+We have chosen a very liberal license to let **RawPDB** be used in as many scenarios as possible, including commercial applications.
 If you would like to support its development, consider licensing <a href="https://liveplusplus.tech/">Live++</a> instead.
 Not only do you give something back, but get a great productivity enhancement on top!